Advanced Hepatobiliary & Liver Surgery Care

 - Bile production for digestion

-- Metabolic regulation
+- Metabolic regulation and nutrient processing

 - Detoxification of harmful substances

-- Storage of nutrients and vitamins
+- Storage of vitamins and essential nutrients

 - Regulation of digestive processes